-CPR is a new journal featuring comprehensive and authoritative reviews and original research that will cover all areas of chemical physics.
+CPR is a new journal featuring comprehensive and authoritative reviews and original research covering all areas of chemical physics.
 CPR publishes studies of high quality and general interest to the chemical physics community.
 The journal’s focus includes experimental and theoretical research in fundamental issues in chemical physics alongside its applications in other branches of science, medicine, and engineering.

 Topics covered include: